tomjepsoncreative/website/blog/posts/2020/decide-fast-move-on.md

 *****

-### “Decide fast and move on” (or “why it’s important to make good decisions quickly, avoid getting stuck in the details, and learn from your mistakes.”)
+### “Why it’s important to make good decisions quickly, avoid getting stuck in the details, and learn from your mistakes.”

 <!-- Excerpt Start -->
 ‘Decide fast and move on’ is a mantra I bring to every project.
 It isn’t a mission statement as much as a directive for everyone to think on their feet and be ready to take action, quickly!<!-- Excerpt End -->